-Someone asked me recently about a couple of points about SQL Migrations or Upgrades.
+Someone asked me recently about a couple about SQL Migrations or Upgrades.

-Why do dollars matter here?
-Billion dollar companies have a lot more complexities than a startup with 50 people.
-From SQL perspective if you can handle complex migration, you can surely knock out small ones.
+From the SQL Server perspective, if you can handle complex migration, you can surely knock out small ones.

-The key in SQL Upgrades projects success is preparation.
+What is the t key to SQL Upgrades project success?
+Preparation.
 Prep work is going to take 80-90% of the time.
-SQL install and setup is going to be an easy part.
+SQL Server install and setup is going to be an easy part.

-HERE ARE COUPLE OF ITEMS TO CONSIDER (event if you go with someone else)
+HERE ARE COUPLE OF ITEMS TO CONSIDER when migrating SQL Server (event if you go with someone else)

 1. Failover clustering on VMWare

 There are few settings in virtualization that you need to get right for SQL Servers.
 Make sure you talk to VMWare person to get some specific settings turned on for SQL Server.
-If you just google “VMware SQL Server best practices”, you will find them.
-The key here is to NOT to allow other guest OS’es taking SQL Server resources.
+If you google “VMware SQL Server best practices”, you will find them.
+The key here is NOT to allow other guest OS’es to take SQL Server resources.

-In those cases, I suggest to grabbing production workload and re-running it on the NEW SQL server with setting A and then with setting B. Then compare results.
+In those cases, I suggest grabbing the production workload and re-running it on the NEW SQL server with setting A and then with setting B. Then compare results.

 SQL Distributed Replay eliminates SQL migration unpredictability

 2. SQL Clusters and AlwaysOn